ModanwalPriti06/JS-NOTES/README.md

 - JavaScript constructor function is a regular function used to create multiple similar objects.
 - The name of a constructor function starts with a capital letter like Person.
 - A constructor function should be called only with the new operator.
+- you can call a constructor function like a regular function without using the new keyword.
 - If return is called with an object, the constructor function returns that object instead of this.
 - If return is called with a value other than an object, it is ignored.